MobinaMhr/Neural-Networks-and-Deep-Learning-Course-Projects-F2024/HW1-FCNN/README.md

-- Analysis and Design of Multilayer Neural Networks (MLP)
+- Designed and trained multilayer perceptrons (MLP) using PyTorch
-- Training and Evaluation of a Simple Neural Network
+- Implemented and evaluated a simple neural network from scratch
-- MAdaline
+- Developed a MAdaline network from scratch
-- MLP
+- Trained an MLP model using TensorFlow